saisusmithainavolu/IOT_CourseClasswork/RPI_SETUP/IOT_Platform_Install.md

 # IOT Platform Installation Tutorial #

 ## Prequisites ##
-1. laptop on wifi
+1. Laptop connected to Wi-fi.
+[Router Setup Tutorial](../Setup_Router_Tutorial)
-2. dietpi on RPI on wifi
+2. Dietpi on RPI on Wi-fi.
+[RPI Setup Tutorial](../RPI_SETUP)

 ## Steps to follow ##

 1. SSH to the RPI using the command `ssh dietpi@[PI_IPADDRESS]`
+     - In the router admin panel, check the CLIENTS page for the IPADDR of the pi.
 2. To install the softwares go to Search Software tab in DietPi interface
    - Type mqtt, Hit OK and select `123 MQTT message broker`.
 Install by hitting the spacebar and selecting ok
    - Type node-red, Hit OK  and select `122  Node-RED: tool for wiring devices, APIs and online services`.
 Install by hitting the spacebar and selecting ok